MAKEUP PRODUCTS (NON-PERMANENT)

 13326

-Although most chemicals in beauty products and cosmetics pose minimal or absolutely no threat, dozens have been associated with significant medical conditions, including cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals invade your body through the skin and inhalation, and pose similar dangers as food chemicals, per this site.
+While the majority of chemicals in beauty products and cosmetics pose slight or absolutely no threat, several are associated with serious medical conditions, including developmental delays and cancer.
+Chemicals in cosmetics get into a person's body through ingestion, inhalation, and internal use, and cause similar dangers as food chemicals, per this site.

-Chemicals linked to cancer are found in water, food, and many other ordinary items.
-But, no classification of consumer items is subject to less government inspection than cosmetics, including Plump Your Pucker.
-Though many of the chemicals and contaminants in cosmetics and personal care products probably present minimal risk, subjection to a few is linked to worrying health issues, including cancer.
+Chemicals associated with cancer can be found in water, food, and lots of other everyday products.
+Still, no type of consumer products is accountable to less government management than cosmetics and other personal products, including Plump Your Pucker.
+Though most of the chemicals in cosmetics and personal care products in all likelihood present little risk, exposure to a few is associated with substantial health conditions, including cancer.